microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/02_Query.md

 </dl>

+<pre>Note: If at anytime during the Activities of this Module you need to "start over" you can go back to the first Activity in 2.0 and run through all the steps again.
+If you need to redeploy the SQL Server container and pod, go back to the Activity in Module 1, run the cleanup.sh script and follow all steps in the Module.</pre>

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="2-0">2.0 Connect to SQL Server</a></h2>